JereKuusela/valheim-infinity_hammer/publish/README.md

 	- Adds a new parameter `pick` to the `hammer` command.
 	- Adds a new parameter `freeze` to the `hammer` command.
 	- Adds new bind settings.
-	- Adds yaml file for commands.
+	- Adds yaml file for commands.a
 	- Adds "InfinityHammer" category to saved blueprints.
 	- Adds cheat checks to scaling and zoom commands.
 	- Improves support for picking up and freezing at the same time.